 Speculative Design Basics

+Speculative Design is the design of future products and services to understand the impacts of emerging technology and social, cultural trends.
 In this course you learn about the basics of using Speculative Design within business and organisational contexts to create meaningful impact.
 You'll get up to speed on new thinking, methods, and techniques related to futures practice.
-We focus on practical applications of the approach, and prepare individuals to apply what they have learned to their own practice or organizational settings.
+We focus on practical applications of the approach, and prepare you to apply what you have learned to your own practice or organizational settings.
 This course is perfect for researchers, strategists, designers, product leads, program managers, and business leaders.
-You'll leave with a good understanding of what speculative design is and how it can be applied in your work as well as a toolkit of frameworks and approaches.
+You'll leave with a deep understanding of what speculative design is and how it can be applied in your work as well as a toolkit of frameworks and approaches.

 100% of our past participates would recommend this course to others.
 (Seriously, it's true!)

 - A new approach to product and service development & innovation

 - Frameworks for connecting long term considerations and near term action